seemslegit42/aevonos/src/docs/CORE-SUBSYSTEMS/PSYCHE-ENGINE.md

 - **Specialized Agents (`dr-syntax.ts`, etc.)**: Agents like Dr. Syntax are explicitly designed to be "psyche-aware," modifying the flavor and intensity of their critiques based on the user's profile.

 ### 3.3.
 System Behavior Modulation
-- **Klepsydra Engine (`klepsydra-service.ts`)**: The Psyche Engine modulates the economy on two levels:
+- **Klepsydra Engine (`klepsydra-service.ts`)**: The Psyche Engine modulates the economy on multiple levels:
   1.  **Static Archetype Tuning**: The `PSYCHE_MODIFIERS` constant applies a baseline risk/reward factor based on the user's declared `psyche`, ensuring different archetypes have distinct gameplay feels.
-  2.  **Dynamic Behavioral Regulation**: The `pulse-engine-service.ts` now incorporates the user's dynamic psychological state (`frustration`, `flowState`) directly into their `luckWeight` calculation.
+  2.  **Dynamic Behavioral Regulation**: The `pulse-engine-service.ts` incorporates the user's dynamic psychological state (`frustration`, `flowState`) directly into their `luckWeight` calculation.
 This creates a self-regulating feedback loop: a frustrated user gets a subtle boost to prevent churn, while a user in a "flow state" is rewarded for their engagement, making the system feel more responsive and alive.
+  3.  **The Judas Algorithm**: When a user's `flowState` is high, the Klepsydra Engine has a chance to trigger a "hollow win"—a slightly reduced jackpot—to prevent hubris and engineer superstition.
+This is a direct, advanced application of the Psyche Engine's data.
 - **Covenant Theming (`layout.tsx`)**: The engine determines which Covenant theme is applied to the UI, fundamentally altering the user's visual and interactive experience to match their Vow.

 ---